dswagschal/hello-world/README.md

 # hello-world
 this is a projec of trying using github
 Hi there!
-I am writing about simthing now
+I am writing about something now